 The activities described on this blog are inherently dangerous.
 Illness, injury, or death could occur as a result of attempting any of the trips described.
 The information provided on this blog is not a substitute for personal judgement or responsibility.
 I accept no responsibility for the actions of readers or the consequences of those actions.
-Individuals must use their own judgement in determining their ability to undertake or complete any of the trips described.
+Individuals must use their own judgement in determining their ability to undertake or complete any of the trips described, and they are solely responsible for their own safety in the mountains.
+Do not rely solely on information from this blog for your safety.
 The route descriptions are accurate to the best of my knowledge at the time of writing but accuracy is not guaranteed.
-Do not rely on information from this blog for your safety.
-Individuals are solely responsible for their own safety in the mountains.
 Public access to the routes is freely allowed at the time of writing.
 Changes are inevitable and may relate to natural events, government policies, or the decisions of private land owners.